Kristina01111000/lavendersite/README.md

 - she is double checking the images for the plants, 3 were wrong
 - connect the bundle pages to native plant page and shop page when she is done
 - connect the buy now buttons on the bundle pages
+- she is going to add descriptions to the bundle pages